BitMine Immersion Technologies

 Enter the Permabull

-Thomas Jong Lee, commonly known as Tom Lee, is an American entrepreneur, financial analyst, strategist, investor, businessman, and full-time contributor on CNBC's Fast Money, Tech Check, Halftime Report, and Closing Bell shows.
-Lee was born in Westland, MI, the third child of four siblings of Korean immigrant parents.
-His father was a retired psychiatrist and his mother a homemaker turned Subway franchise owner.
+Lee is a Wall Street strategist and media fixture—an American entrepreneur, financial analyst, strategist, investor, and a familiar face on CNBC’s Fast Money, Tech Check, Halftime Report, and Closing Bell.
+He was born in Westland, Michigan, the third of four children of Korean immigrant parents.
+His father was a retired psychiatrist; his mother went from homemaker to Subway franchise owner.

 The $250 Million Private Placement

-BitMine announced the pricing and signing of a private placement for the purchase and sale of 55,555,556 shares of common stock at a price of $4.50 per share for expected aggregate gross proceeds of approximately $250 million.
-The transaction was led by MOZAYYX with participation from a high quality group of investors including Founders Fund, Pantera, FalconX, Republic Digital, Kraken, Galaxy Digital, DCG, Diametric Capital, Occam Crest Management, Graticule (GAMA), GSR, and Thomas Lee.
+BitMine announced it had priced and signed a private placement to sell 55,555,556 shares of common stock at $4.50 per share, for expected gross proceeds of about $250 million.
+The deal was led by MOZAYYX, with participation from a lineup that made BitMine instantly feel bigger than its balance sheet: Founders Fund, Pantera, FalconX, Republic Digital, Kraken, Galaxy Digital, DCG, Diametric Capital, Occam Crest Management, Graticule (GAMA), GSR, and Tom Lee himself.

-On July 9, 2025, BitMine announced the closing of the previously announced $250,000,000 private placement, funded in a combination of cash and crypto, to help BitMine implement its Ethereum treasury strategy.
+At the time, BitMine was a crypto mining company with a market cap around $26 million—raising nearly ten times its entire value in one shot.
+On July 9, 2025, BitMine announced the private placement had closed, funded in a combination of cash and crypto, to implement its Ethereum treasury strategy.

 The MicroStrategy of Ethereum